apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Mortgage Rates Hit 7.23%, Highest Since 2001 - WSJ**
+**Iran, Saudi Arabia and Egypt are among 6 nations set to join the BRICS economic bloc**

-You can read more about it [here](https://www.wsj.com/economy/housing/mortgage-rates-hit-7-23-percent-72688ccd).
+You can read more about it [here](https://abcnews.go.com/Business/wireStory/iran-saudi-arabia-egypt-6-nations-set-join-102523966).

 ## Requirements
 - Python 3.8